MarcofSilva/EduardoCofragensWebsite/content/servicos/aluguer-material.md

 ---
-title: Aluguer de Material para Cofragem
+title: Aluguer de Material
 weight: 4
 description: This is for meta description.
 You can write here details about this provided service.
-Lorem ipsum dolor sit amet,

 images:
 - img/servicos/aluguer/aluguer.jpeg